old experiments for learning about subtractive sound synthesis made over two years starting in 2003 when i was working in the archives of a hospital.

 each of the loops and songs should offer something the others do not. even today, i still find the rawness of the sounds unusual. the tracks feature a relatively wide dynamic range, some more complex rhythms, hidden details, and usually synthesized instruments created from scratch.

-over the years, i noticed that they are distinctly hard to listen to. that is in one part surely because of how lowly refined the compositions, sounds, and especially (if it can even be called that) melodies are, but in another smaller part its supposed to be challenging.
+over the years, i noticed that it is distinctly hard to listen to multiple in a row. that is in one part, surely, because of how lowly refined the compositions, sounds, and especially (if it can even be called that) melodies are - but in another smaller part, it is supposed to be challenging.

 released under a cc-nc-sa license. anyone is free to copy, create derivatives/remixes, and use samples without asking for permission, as long as it is for non-commercial use.